Procsiab/hosts-toggle/README.md

 This bash script allows you to *hot-swap* host records in the hosts file, from a text file.

-In practice, all the lines contaimned in the `settings.txt` file will be copied in the `/etc/hosts` file, between two patterns.
+In practice, all the lines contained in the `settings.txt` file will be copied in the `/etc/hosts` file, between two patterns.

 ## Dependencies